hasan-rakibul/pavlok-nudge-snore/README.md

     - torchaudio==2.4.1+rocm6.1
     - torchmetrics==1.4.1
     - pytorch-lightning==2.4.0
 - ffmpeg 4.4.1, required for audio processing, installed in the OS.
-(If not installed, training/testing may raise a `RuntimeError: Couldn't find appropriate backend to handle uri file_name.wav and format None.`)
+(If not installed, training/testing may raise a `RuntimeError: Couldn't find appropriate backend to handle uri some_file_name.wav and format None.`)

+## Major Components (some are yet to be added to this repository)
+- [x] Snoring data Preprocessing
+- [x] Deep learning model for snoring detection
+- [x] Training and testing using Khan's dataset
+- [x] Training and testing using MaleFemale dataset
+- [x] Pretrained model checkpoints
+- [ ] Real-time snoring detection
+- [ ] Web tool